In this article I’m going to give a number of very solid options for wide 26 inch mountain bike tires.

 It has a horizontal tread pattern to do so, that’s sufficiently spaced to have sufficient clearing characteristics as well when you release the brakes again.

-Of all the downhill combinations available in the market today, I can’t think of a single one that beats Schwalbe’s current offering of Magic Mary and Big Betty.
-It’s one of the beaviest set of downhill-specific tires, that’ll provide you the ultimate in traction.
+Of all the downhill combinations available on the market today, I can’t think of a single one that beats Schwalbe’s current offering of Magic Mary and Big Betty.
+It’s one of the heaviest sets of downhill-specific tires, that’ll provide you the ultimate in traction.

 Schwalbe Fat Frank

-The also come in a 2.35 inch width version besides the standard 2 inch.
-So if you can get over the weight of 975 grams per tire you’re in for plush ride.
+They come in a 2.35 inch width version besides the standard 2 inch.
+So if you can get over the weight of 975 grams per tire you’re in for both a colorful and plush ride.

 Schwalbe Magic Mary